-Popliteal vein thrombosis happens when a blood clot blocks one of the blood vessels behind your knees.
-It’s a serious condition, but it can sometimes be mistaken for a less-dangerous condition called a Baker’s cyst.
+Deep vein thrombosis (DVT) is a serious condition that happens when a blood clot forms deep inside in a vein, usually in your legs.
+Popliteal vein thrombosis (PVT) is a type of deep vein thrombosis that affects one of the blood vessels behind your knees.
+Both DVT and PVT can sometimes be mistaken for a less-dangerous condition called a Baker’s cyst.

 What Is Popliteal Vein Thrombosis?

-Your popliteal vein is one of the blood vessels that carries blood from your legs back to your heart.
+Your popliteal vein is a vessel that carries blood from your legs back to your heart.
 It runs behind your knee and up the back of your thigh.
-It’s one of the vessels doctors call a “deep vein” because it’s far underneath your skin.
+Doctors call it a “deep vein” because it’s far underneath your skin.

 What Is a Baker’s Cyst?